kyonifer/koma/README.md

     x.find { it > 4 }

 ```
-### Pluggable Backends
+### Multiple Backends

-Golem supports multiple backends to actually do the computation.
-You can
+Golem supports using multiple backends simultaneously.
+This is useful if e.g.
+you need to work with multiple libraries which require different matrix containers
+(the unfortunate reality on the JVM at the moment).

-set the backend used by default by golem's top-level functions by setting
+You can set the default backend used by default by golem's top-level functions by
-a property in the golem namespace:
+setting a property in the golem namespace:

 ```Kotlin
 import golem.matrix.ejml.EJMLMatrixFactory